Handicap Information

 Your Handicap Index takes your lowest 8 rounds from your last 20 scores.
 So, if you had a really bad round, it may not affect your Handicap Index.

-For a 9-hole score to be acceptable for handicap purposes, a minimum of 7 holes must be played.
+For a 9-hole score to be acceptable for handicap purposes, all 9 holes must be played.

 A hole is considered to have been played if it has been started.